KSIUJ/ksi-oidc-python/django/README.md

 ```

 ## Custom decorators
-`ksi-oicd-django` provides these new view decorators:
+`ksi-oidc-django` provides these new view decorators:

 - `@ksi_auth_login_required` performs the same check as Django's `@login_required`,
     but if the user is not logged in, it redirects the user directly to the OIDC login page